smjonas/snippet-converter.nvim/doc/documentation.md

 A table with a list of paths per output format where the converted snippets will be stored.
 Each path must be an absolute path to a directory.
 If a directory does not exist, it will be created.
+See [Recommended output paths](#transforming-snippets) for advice on how to choose a suitable output path.

 ---